Registration is open to join the ACHIEVE Career & Networking Program!

 IOMC will offer several opportunities over the next two years at no cost to you to help you succeed in your rigorous studies and build a network with accomplished healthcare, public health, oral health, and other interdisciplinary professionals.

 To be eligible:

 Sign Up Now!
-Register for the Career & Networking Program by completing this form now.
+Register for ACHIEVE - Career & Networking Program by completing this form now.

-If you are interested in more information, please send an email to email@example.com and state ACHIEVE (Black and Latino Career & Networking Program) in the Subject line.
+If you are interested in more information, please send an email to Deborah Hodges, Program Manager at firstname.lastname@example.org, and state ACHIEVE (Black and Latino Career & Networking Program) in the Subject line.
 We will contact you.

 The Otho S.A.
 Sprague Memorial Institute

 The Otho S.A.
 Sprague Memorial Institute was incorporated in June 1910 to implement the bequest of one of Chicago's leading businessmen.
 Since its first Board Meeting in 1911, it has stayed true to its founder's intent, provided a cost-effective model of philanthropic management while at the same time exemplifying how focused, mid-sized foundations can make a difference.
 For more than a century, The Institute's self-perpetuating volunteer Board always has included the City's health and civic leaders whose fiscal prudence and programmatic vision have maintained it as philanthropy attuned to current needs while staying true to the founder's intent ...investigation of the causes of disease and the prevention and relief of human suffering in the City of Chicago.